Sensitivity to PG

 Perhaps at a later date there will be large chains of ecigarette stores, who will be able to run staff training courses; until then we may find a knowledge shortfall at the shop counter.

 First, ensure that persons who are new to ecigs do not inhale direct to the lungs, as many smokers do.
-Draw the vapour into the mouth - hold - inhale (if required) .
-Tobacco smoke contains anaesthetics designed to reduce throat and lung irritation, ecig vapour does not.
-Despite the fact that vapour is simply a water-based fog, inhaling anything other than pure air causes a reaction, which can be mitigated by correct technique.
-All cases of 'lung irritation' are caused by incorrect technique, since an e-cigarette is not used like a cigarette (in multiple ways).
+Use the M2L method: draw the vapour into the mouth - hold - inhale (if required) .
+Tobacco smoke contains anaesthetics / antitussives designed to reduce throat and lung irritation, ecig vapour does not.
+Despite the fact that vapour is simply a water-based mist, inhaling anything other than pure air causes a reaction, which can be mitigated by correct technique.
+All cases of 'lung irritation' are caused by incorrect technique, since an e-cigarette is not used like a cigarette (in multiple ways), at least for a new vaper.

-Inhaling directly to the lungs is incorrect technique with an e-cigarette and can lead to irritation or coughing.
-While any/all variations of every aspect of ecig use may work for experienced users, who will certainly be able to use a direct lung inhale if they wish, beginners need correct advice in order to transition successfully.
+Inhaling directly to the lungs is incorrect technique for beginners with an e-cigarette and can lead to irritation or coughing.
+While any/all variations of every aspect of ecig use may work for experienced users, who will certainly be able to use a D2L inhale if they wish, beginners need correct advice in order to transition successfully.

-Beginners need correct advice, and not providing it helps no one.
+Not providing expert advice helps no one.
 Indeed, it would be easy to achieve extremely poor results with an ecigarette by isolating the beginner from correct advice (or even deliberately withholding it).
-This is clear from studies where deliberate minimising of information and product variations was employed, which generally results in success rates as low as 10% or issues such as 'lung irritation', neither of which have any relevance to correct use.
+This is clear from studies where deliberate minimising of information and restriction of product choice was employed, which generally results in success rates as low as 10% or issues such as 'lung irritation', neither of which have any relevance to correct use.

 About 1 in 10 people are sensitive to PG, meaning that they suffer from upper respiratory tract irritation and/or excessive drying-out .
 Most will experience reducing symptoms if they persist with vaping, as they become tolerant to it.
 For others, the symptoms may persist, and there could be a benefit in changing to VG or PEG-based refills.